wixplosives/tokey/README.md

 ```

-## How is works
+## How it works

-The main idea is looping over all the characters and splitting tokens via `isDelimiter`, `isWhitespace` and `isStringDelimiter`.
+The main idea is looping over all the characters and splitting tokens via `isDelimiter`, `isWhitespace`, and `isStringDelimiter`.
-After that you can decide about the shape of the token with `createToken` and if it should be included with `shouldAddToken`
+After that, you can decide about the shape of the token with `createToken` and if it should be included with `shouldAddToken`

 ## What to do with the tokens